peterhinch/micropython-async/DRIVERS.md

 **function** instances may be specified to run on button press, release, double click or long press events; where the **function** is a coroutine it will be scheduled for execution and will run asynchronously.

+Please see the note on timing in section 3.

 Constructor arguments: